 - four years of English

-- three years of mathematics (Algebra I, Algebra II, and Geometry)
+- three years of mathematics (Algebra I, Geometry, and Algebra II or Analytical Algebra II)

 - three years of science (two with lab)